tanannii/GA_Project3/README.md

 The best parameters are C = 5.0 and Kernel = 'rbf'.
 Hence, SVM is the best model to use for classify the posts into identifying whether they are for Python or R.

+With this model, it can help to better identify if the resolution that was searched was for Python or R. This could make learning more efficient and useful.

 Moving forward, the below actions are recommended for better classification of the posts:
 - Collection of more data
 - Using more data columns for modelling (instead of only using 'selftext')